What factors affect smoke taint in the vineyard?

 Smoke taint analysis results and interpretation

-Smoke taint analysis results will include the volatile compounds guaiacol, methylguaiacol, ortho-, meta- and para-cresol, syringol and methylsyringol, as well as the non-volatile precursor compounds syringol gentiobioside, methylsyringol gentiobioside, phenol rutinoside, cresol rutinoside, guaiacol rutinoside and methylguaiacol rutinoside.
-More information on what the analytical results mean, as well as the sensory impact on wine, can be found in this article: Interpreting AWRI smoke panel analysis results and this fact sheet: Grape smoke panel analysis results and sensory impact.
+Smoke analysis results will include the volatile compounds guaiacol, methylguaiacol, ortho-, meta- and para-cresol, syringol and methylsyringol, as well as the glycosides syringol gentiobioside, methylsyringol gentiobioside, phenol rutinoside, cresol rutinoside, guaiacol rutinoside and methylguaiacol rutinoside.
+More information on what the analytical results mean, as well as the sensory impact on wine, can be found in these articles: Interpreting AWRI smoke panel analysis results and Update on the AWRI’s smoke ‘background levels database’ and this fact sheet: Grape smoke panel analysis results and sensory impact.

-To assist with interpretation of analytical results, the AWRI has established a background database of volatile phenols and precursors collected from grape and wine samples that have not been exposed to smoke.
-This background data can be compared to the results of potentially exposed fruit to determine the likelihood of the fruit or wine containing elevated concentrations of taint compounds.
+To assist with interpretation of analytical results, the AWRI has established a background database of volatile phenols and glycosides collected from grape and wine samples that have not been exposed to smoke.
+This background data can be compared to the results of potentially exposed fruit to determine the likelihood of smoke exposure.
 The background data for Australian grapes Concentration of smoke marker compounds in non-smoke-exposed grapes and wine in Australia was published in 2022 as an open access journal article in the Australian Journal of Grape and Wine Research.
-Australian companies can forward their AWRI analytical results to the AWRI helpdesk on helpdesk@awri.com.au for assistance with interpretation of results.
+All results from testing by Affinity Labs include graphical representations of the results in relation to the background levels database, to assist with interpretation.
+Australian companies can contact the AWRI helpdesk on (08) 83136600 or helpdesk@awri.com.au for further assistance with interpretation of results.

 Information useful for understanding smoke taint results for grapes in the USA can be found in this UC Davis article.
 For free volatile phenols, analytical results from other laboratories can generally be compared to the AWRI’s volatile phenol background data.
 For glycoside data, however, analytical results produced using a hydrolysis/GCMS methods are not comparable to results from Affinity Labs’ LCMS method, as demonstrated during a cross-validation of analytical data between Vintessential Laboratories and Affinity Labs.
 As such, it is not possible to compare glycoside results between laboratories that use the two different methods or to compare results from a hydrolysis/GCMS method to the AWRI’s background database for glycosides.
 For wines that have been analysed after oak treatment, results cannot reliably be compared to background data due to extraction of oak volatile compounds from the oak.